 Omnibus Accounts.
 Underlying shareholder or account data, including individual transactions, in "omnibus" or "street name" accounts ("omnibus accounts") in the name of a broker-dealer or other financial intermediaries are often not disclosed to a Fund, which may make it difficult for a Fund to monitor for frequent trading activity.
 Financial intermediaries holding omnibus accounts where underlying shareholder or account data is not disclosed to a Fund will, generally, enter into written agreements which require the financial intermediaries to provide such data at the Fund's request.
-Overall purchase and redemption activity in omnibus accounts will be monitored to identify patterns which may suggest frequent trading controls.
+Overall purchase and redemption activity in omnibus accounts will be monitored to identify patterns which may suggest frequent trading by the underlying owners.
+Financial intermediaries will be required to apply the Fund's policy in addition to their own frequent trading controls.
 For financial intermediaries, the Fund will request individual account or transaction information, and based on the information and data it receives, will apply its policy to review transactions that may constitute frequent purchase or exchange activity.
 The Fund may prohibit, in its sole discretion, purchases or exchanges of Fund shares by a financial intermediary or by some or all of its clients.

 30-Day Exchange Limit.
 In addition to the discretionary ability to limit or reject any order to purchase or exchange shares of a Fund at any time, if a shareholder exchanges shares of another Oppenheimer fund account for shares of the Fund, his or her Fund account will be "blocked" from exchanges into any other fund for a period of 30 calendar days from the date of the exchange, subject to certain exceptions described below.
 Likewise, if a Fund shareholder exchanges Fund shares for shares of another eligible Oppenheimer fund, that fund account will be "blocked" from further exchanges for 30 calendar days, subject to the exception described below.
 The block will apply to the full account balance and not just to the amount exchanged into the account.
-For example, if a shareholder exchange and assuming no exception applied, the full account balance (\$12,000 in this example) would be blocked from exchanges into another fund for a period of 30 calendar days.
+For example, if a shareholder exchanged \$2,000 from one fund into another fund in which the shareholder already owned shares worth \$10,000, then, following the exchange and assuming no exception applied, the full account balance (\$12,000 in this example) would be blocked from exchanges into another fund for a period of 30 calendar days.